1. Summary

 Download this table Table 1: Transactions of funded defined benefit pension schemes in ESA 2010-based statistics

 The principal transaction in this category is administrators’ interest, or “property income” in statistical terminology.
 For DB schemes, the value of liabilities represents the present, or discounted, value of estimated future payments.
 The fact that these payments are nearer as the time passes means that expenditure should be recorded each period to reflect the unwinding of the discount rate.
 This expenditure is treated as property income payable by the administrator.
-For government-managed schemes where a nominal rate of 5% is used in calculating the present value of pension liabilities, the unwinding of the discount rate is 5% of the opening balance of pension liabilities.
+Conventionally, for government-managed schemes, the unwinding of the discount rate is estimated as the nominal rate used in calculating the present value of pension liabilities times the opening balance of pension liabilities.
 For schemes managed by public corporations, the unwinding of the discount rate is based on the rate advised by the scheme’s actuary.

 On the revenue side of the accounts, property income receivable by pension administrators is recorded.
 In principle, it is simply the value of interest and dividends received by pension schemes from its investment portfolio.
-To apply a consistent approach in valuing income and expenditure, for government-managed DB schemes, we use the long-term nominal interest rate of 5% on the opening balance of investment assets to estimate the value of property income receivable.
+To apply a consistent approach in valuing income and expenditure, for government-managed DB schemes, we use the statistical interest rate consistent with that used in deriving the present value of pension obligations, times the opening balance of investment assets, to estimate the value of property income receivable.
 For other public schemes, the values of property income receivable are derived from accounting sources.
-Just as with the expenditure, the nominal rate of 5% may not reflect the actual return on scheme’s investment in the short and medium term.
+Just as with the expenditure, the nominal rate may not reflect the actual return on scheme’s investment in the short and medium term.
 However, it is important to remember that pension schemes exist for long periods of time, typically decades.
-The choice of a 5% (3% real) rate is based on empirical observations of rates faced by schemes in the long term, as noted in Section 4 of the 2018 Ageing Report.
+The choice of a rate is therefore based on empirical observations of rates faced by schemes in the past and long-run projections of future rates.

 We also need to know how much of the interest income of pension administrators is associated with UK Government debt securities, to consolidate inter-public sector flows.
 These more granular data are rarely available in accounting sources and we use pension surveys to estimate the amounts that need to be consolidated on a public sector level.